Wattsolver Logo EV Models

 Can you charge a Subaru Solterra at home?

 Absolutely.
 In fact, over 80% of EV charging happens at home.
-The Subaru Solterra comes equipped with a large 72.8 kWh battery.
-To get the best experience, we recommend installing a Level 2 home charger (240V).
+The Subaru Solterra is equipped with a 72.8 kWh battery.

 What is the electricity rate in Maryland?